Automation API

 Last updated

 /jabali-admin/automation.
-Scoped API tokens for the future Automation API.
+Scoped API tokens for the Automation API.

 Current status